Lyn-Solarn/NASA_APOD_Website/README.md

-How to run program: Open up a virtual environment in your terminal, make sure you are in the project's directory, and run the command: flask --app functions.py run --debug
+How to run program: Open up a virtual environment in your terminal, make sure you are in the project's directory, and run the command: flask --app functions.py run --debug.
+Then, in your browser, enter http://127.0.0.1:5000/ to run the program locally

 Github Link: https://github.com/Lyn-Solarn/NASA_APOD_Website
 Trello board link: N/A